Bio-Prime/documentation/docs/index.md

 ![access1](./access1.png)

 This way primers can also be modified or deleted, if your assigned role allows you that option.
+This is described in the Costumizing primer data section.

 ## Searching and Sorting Primer Data